Don Callis: Return to Impact (2017–2021)

 On December 5, 2017, Impact Wrestling announced Callis as the promotion's new co-executive vice president, alongside Scott D'Amore.

 On April 22, 2018, Callis served as the color commentator for the Redemption pay-per-view event as well as on the following episode of Impact!.
-During the Summer and Fall of 2018, Callis began appearing regularly alongside Josh Matthews on commentary for Impact events, eventually becoming the permanent color commentator for the promotion.
+During the Summer and Fall of 2018, Callis began appearing regularly alongside Josh Mathews on commentary for Impact events, eventually becoming the permanent color commentator for the promotion.
 Callis was later replaced on commentary by Madison Rayne, though he would remain Impact's co-executive vice president.

 In May 2021, it was reported that Callis' time as Impact executive vice president has ended, though he would remain as an on-air talent.
 On the June 17 episode of Impact!, Callis role as executive vice president was terminated by Tommy Dreamer.

 All Elite Wrestling (2020–present)

+Managing Kenny Omega (2020–2023)

 Callis made his All Elite Wrestling (AEW) debut as a special guest commentator, at the request of Kenny Omega, during the World Title Eliminator Tournament Final between Omega and "Hangman" Adam Page at Full Gear.

 On December 2, 2020, at Winter Is Coming, Callis was a special guest commentator for the AEW World Championship match between the champion Jon Moxley and the challenger Omega.
 During the match, Callis helped Omega win the title.
 When asked about his interference, he assured everyone that their questions would get answered on the December 8 episode of Impact!.
 On December 9, Callis returned to Dynamite, arriving by helicopter with Omega.
 Callis then revealed he had been planning Omega's championship victory since both men first met in their native country of Canada decades ago.

+On the March 29, 2023 edition of Dynamite, Callis was featured in a backstage interview alongside Kenny Omega and the Young Bucks which was interrupted by an attack from the Blackpool Combat Club.
+During the segment Jon Moxley struck Callis, who fell into a lighting rig and Callis' head caught the edge of the Barn Door portion of the rig.
+This legitimately caused a large wound on Callis' head which later left him with a prominent scar.

+Don Callis Family (2023–present)

+On the May 10, 2023 episode of AEW Dynamite, during a steel cage match between Kenny Omega and Jon Moxley, Callis turned on Omega, stabbing him with a screwdriver which allowed Moxley to get the win.
+At Double or Nothing, Callis allied himself with Konosuke Takeshita, after he delivered a jumping knee strike to Omega.

+During a post-show press conference at Triplemanía XXXI Tijuana, Callis was legitimately assaulted by a man who mistook the proceedings as real.
+Callis was there as a continued part of the storyline in which he had turned on Kenny Omega in favour of Takeshita.
+The man attacked Callis from behind, punching him in the mouth and concussing his eardrum.
+Callis suffered further injuries to his neck and ankle and immediately went to San Diego to seek medical attention.